InformationSystemsAgency/user-satisfaction-widget/README.md

 ### Step 1: Choose Your Implementation Type

-There are two implementation types depending on your needs:
+Select an implementation type based on your needs:

-- **Henaket Integration**: Use this version if your service is being built with [Henaket design system](https://www.figma.com/community/file/1257654638425705295), the visual design is optimised for compatibility
+- **Henaket Integration**: Use this version if your service is built using the [Henaket design system](https://www.figma.com/community/file/1257654638425705295), optimized for visual compatibility.
-- **Standard Integration**: Use this version if you are integrating into an existing (legacy) service that is not using Henaket
+- **Standard Integration**: Use this version if integrating into existing (legacy) services not built with Henaket.

 ### Step 2: Prepare Your Parameters

 Collect the following required information:

-1. Your service ID by contacting ISAA via service.admin@isaa.am
+1. Your service ID (contact ISAA at service.admin@isaa.am)
-2. Your channel type (optional, defaults to "online")
+2. Channel type (optional, defaults to "online")
-3. Your institution ID (optional)
+3. Institution ID (optional)

-The information is provided by ISAA when integrating.
+ISAA provides this information during integration.

 ### Step 3: Implementation